Just one glance at your calendar tells you: meetings are taking over your world. Or does it just seem that way?

 - After disconnecting from a Teams meeting (by clicking the red phone icon), just click the 5-star field (shown below) to rate the meeting’s audio quality and automatically report technical issues to Microsoft.

 - If you’ve recorded the meeting, you’ll see a blue bar at the top of your screen [See example below].
 This bar shows the recording is being processed and saved within the archived meeting chat.

 Once the recording is saved, you’ll find it in the meeting chat (shown below).

 Meetings and Microsoft Teams: a match made in heaven?

 First, meetings aren’t going away.
 It’s up to your organization to make them meaningful and productive.

-Finally, Teams meetings can empower “real work” right in the meeting (now there’s a novel thought) with hands-on collaboration, file sharing, and perpetual chat that’s archived for easy access.
+Finally, Teams meetings can empower “real work” right in the meeting.
+(Now there’s a novel idea).
+It all happens with hands-on collaboration, file sharing, and perpetual chat that’s archived for easy access.

 As we like to say at BrainStorm, TEAMSwork makes the dream work!

 What’s your go-to strategy for productive meetings?
 Share with us at @enduserexperts on Facebook.